hyperledger/indy-node/design/validator_info.md

 ```

 ## Modification - New Read Command
-Validator_info should be accessible as read command, available for TRUSTEE only.
+Validator_info should be accessible as read command, available for TRUSTEE and STEWARDS only.
 New command should provide info from
 all the connected nodes without need of consensus (similar to force=True flag in upgrade cmd).
 Command should allow
-requesting os all parameters or some subset of parameters.
+requesting all parameters or some subset of parameters.

 For reference: [INDY-1184](https://jira.hyperledger.org/browse/INDY-1184)